Protect Yourself Against Fraud

 You can protect yourself from identity theft by being very careful with your sensitive information.
 For example, avoid sharing your social security number through unsecured internet connection.
 Avoid sharing your credit card information over the phone.
 You can also protect your identity by destroying old documents that contain your information.

-About 14 percent of reported fraud in 2017 was related to identity theft.
+About 14 percent of reported fraud was related to identity theft.
 Victims of identity theft also fell prey to credit card fraud.
-Taking these steps could really save you from losing money to a scam
+Taking these steps could really save you from losing money to a scam.

 4. Download Skimmer Scanners onto your smart phone.